 Now, more than ever, it’s easy to stay connected with your loved ones back home while you’re traveling to Morocco.
 Sporting a very robust network, with 4g cellular capability in major cities as well as much of the countryside, you should have no problems using popular programs like WhatsApp and Facetime to keep in touch.
 And where 4g is unavailable, a surprisingly quick 3g connection is often found.
-There are not too many dark spots in coverage, though a few do exist in a few of the really far-flung reaches of the country.
+There are not too many dark spots in coverage, though a few do exist in a few of the really far-flung reaches of the country, such as the top of Mount Toubkal, the highest peak in North Africa.

 Here are some phone basics for your to know: